bloom-works/discovery-playbook/components/all-components.md

-This is a {%- PrivateLink "https://docs.google.com/" -%}invite-only Google Doc{%- endPrivateLink -%} for Bloom Works staff.
+This is a {% PrivateLink "https://docs.google.com/" %}invite-only Google Doc{% endPrivateLink %} for Bloom Works staff.

 {%- Grid -%}